rkdharun/Flexishare/docs/designs/protocols.md

 ## Architecture

 The architecture of Flexi revolves around a Client-Server model, where each device can assume the role of either a server or a client, but not both simultaneously.
-When a device is designated as a server, it acts as the central hub for receiving data packets from other clients within the local network.
-The server then distributes this data to all connected clients, facilitating seamless clipboard synchronization across devices.
-Additionally, the server has the option to exclude sending data back to the originating client, which can be useful in certain scenarios to avoid unnecessary duplication of clipboard content.

-This architecture ensures efficient and organized communication between devices, allowing for automatic clipboard synchronization without requiring manual intervention.
-With the ability to switch roles between server and client as needed, Flexi offers flexibility and adaptability to accommodate various network setups and configurations.
-Whether you're copying text, images, or other data, Flexi's Client-Server architecture guarantees smooth clipboard sharing and enhances productivity in a connected environment.

-## Discovering Devices

-Flexi utilizes a discovery mechanism to identify compatible devices within the local network by utilizing the mdns protocol.
-This mechanism allows the client to discover the server without requiring the user to manually enter the IP address and port number.
+When a device is designated as a server, it generates a QR code with ip and port information.

+This architecture ensures efficient and organized communication between devices.
+Device acting as the client contains a QR scanner to ensure quick connections

 ## Protocol

 Flexi utilizes the TCP/IP protocol for reliable communication between devices.
 The packets transmitted within the application are in binary format, consisting of a header and a body.
 The header contains essential information about the packet, such as its type and additional metadata.
-The body of the packet contains the actual data being transmitted, which typically includes clipboard content.
-By employing TCP/IP, Flexi ensures that the packets are sent and received accurately, enabling seamless clipboard synchronization between devices.
-The use of a structured packet format with a header and body allows for efficient and organized data transmission within the application.
+The body of the packet contains the actual data being transmitted, which typically includes Selected content.

 ## Security

 Flexi uses TLS over TCP to ensure secure communication between devices.
 TLS provides end-to-end encryption, preventing unauthorized access to the data being transmitted.
-This security mechanism ensures that the clipboard content is protected from malicious attacks and other security threats, allowing for safe and secure clipboard synchronization across devices.
-By utilizing TLS over TCP, Flexi guarantees that the clipboard data is transmitted securely and reliably, enhancing the overall user experience.
+This security mechanism ensures that the shared content is protected from malicious attacks and other security threats, allowing for safe and secure data transfer across devices.
+By utilizing TLS over TCP, Flexi guarantees that the data is transmitted securely and reliably, enhancing the overall user experience.

 ## Packet Types

 Flexi utilizes a variety of packet types for different purposes.
-These packet types include the broadcast packet, Flexi packet, and others, each serving a specific function within the application.
+These packet types include the request packet, data packet, and others, each serving a specific function within the application.
 Below, we provide a detailed description of each packet type and its intended usage in Flexi.

 ### What are the packets Required for Flexi

-Once the server has been identified, clipboard data is transmitted between the client and the server using a single type of packet known as the **SyncingPacket**.
-This packet is responsible for transferring clipboard data from the client to the server and vice versa, ensuring seamless sharing of clipboard content between the two devices.
+Once the server and client are connected,  data is transmitted between the client and the server using a single type of packet known as the **DataPacket**.
+This packet is responsible for transferring  data from the client to the server and vice versa.

 Finally we have **InvalidRequest** which is used to indicate that the packet sent by client is invalid so it provides a way to indicate that the packet status.
 This packet should only sent from server to client not from client to server.